akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “And why the tears?”

-Beatrice lay her head down on her father's lap, as she once would as a young girl.
+Beatrice lay her head down on her father’s lap, as she once would as a young girl.
 “Everything has changed,” she whispered angrily.
 “I walked into that hall a girl with a goose.
 I walked out… promised to a stranger.”

 Harold held her hands — still red from gripping the basket, still cold from the road.